Sport Pepper vs Serrano: Pickled vs Fresh Heat

 Quick Comparison

 Sport Pepper measures 10K–23K SHU while Serrano Pepper registers 10K–23K SHU.
-They are roughly equal in heat.
+Their upper SHU ranges are close enough to treat as the same heat bracket.
 Sport Pepper is known for its spicy and sharp flavor (Capsicum annuum), while Serrano Pepper offers bright and crisp notes (C. annuum).

 Sport Pepper